panCtrlV/bigDataStat-book/chapter6.md

   * It reduces performance overhead

     Running an algorithm in R on top of a JVM-based language like Java or Scala, we have to do some work to pass code and data across the different environments.[^R-JVM_overhead]

+  * Lack native language support for R

+    For example, SparkR is an R wrapper for Spark.
+Its API only provide limited high-level operations.
+Lacking low level ETL makes it not very useful.

 [^R-JVM_overhead]: Advanced Analytics with Spark p24.